Tracheostomy

 After the Procedure

 A person may have a sense of panic and feel unable to breathe and speak when first waking up after the tracheostomy and placement of the tracheostomy tube.
 This feeling will lessen over time.
-Medicines may be given to help reduce the patient's stress.
+Medicines may be given to help reduce the person's stress.

 If the tracheostomy tube is permanent, the hole remains open.